Psychoneuroimmunology

 Prolonged and extreme stress is prominent in people with parasite overgrowth who are experiencing difficult and upsetting die-off symptoms.

-In order to find freedom from parasite overgrowth, die-off symptoms and parasite-trauma you need to get to the root cause of the overgrowth and rebuild the gut ecosystem.
+In order to find freedom from parasite overgrowth, die-off symptoms and parasite-trauma I can help you get to the root cause of the overgrowth and rebuild the gut ecosystem.
 To do this, a full nutritional analysis of the diet is required, ideally alongside a full blood count to check white (immune) cells, GI Stool Map (not essential but a very useful assessment of gut function and its microbial composition, showing imbalances in immune-boosting species), a complete lifestyle and historical trauma assessment with medical history.
+Book a free no obligation call below to talk to me about your situation and find out how I can help you.